Think Outside the Box

 Each box is marked with a QR code.
 When viewers scan the code with a smartphone camera they’ll find a statement about the artwork pictured on a given box, background on each artist and an online survey to capture their feedback on the program.

-This debut edition of Think Outside the Box serves as a pilot program.
-It’s funded by the City of Attleboro, Keep Attleboro Beautiful and a private donation.
 Organizers hope to expand the program throughout the city and turn other basic, functional structures into contemporary, eye-catching street markers.

 SHARE YOUR FEEDBACK!
 Let us know your thoughts on Think Outside the Box.
 Complete this brief survey: https://forms.gle/934UHpvyUtnCEvU4A